 Detect the moments where the change rate of each variable in one step exceeds a predefined level.

-The results are merged, and margins of a predefined timesteps are added before and after the detected periods.
+The results are merged, and margins of a predefined timesteps before and after the detected periods are also treated as outliers.

 In step 2, outliers are removed using filtering techniques that are common in the field of data analysis, for example, removing values outside of the mean ±3σ of the data and applying a Kalman filter.